CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: User Study

 \subsection{Additional User Study Results: Raw Usage Log}

-Figure \ref{fig:full_usage_log} shows the full usage log for all 16 participants of the user study, showing the timestamps of 3 types of user actions (adding keyword notes, generating images, and completing a design idea sketch).
+Figure \ref{fig:full_usage_log} shows the full usage log for all 16 user study participants, showing the timestamps of 3 types of user actions (adding keyword notes, generating images, and completing a design idea sketch).